 Cape Lookout National Seashore

 A 56-mile strand of silken beaches that make up the coastal islands of eastern North Carolina, one of the few remaining natural barrier island chains in the world, accessible only by boat.
-Those seeking the freedom to experience complete solitude and an opportunity to discover endangered animals in their natural habitats can also explore the beach to find a multitude of large unbroken conch shells.
-Frequently dotting the beaches and woven in between the sand dunes are families and shore fishermen camping with tents pitched -- fishing, hiking, and delving into all that Mother Nature has to offer.
+Those seeking the freedom of complete solitude and the chance to discover wildlife in its natural habitat can explore the shoreline in search of large, unbroken conch shells.
+Families and shore fishermen often dot the beaches and gather among the dunes, camping, fishing, hiking, and taking in all that nature has to offer.
+By night, Cape Lookout reveals another side of its beauty.
+Designated an International Dark Sky Park, it offers extraordinary stargazing and unforgettable views of the night sky above the Crystal Coast.

 Cape Lookout National Seashore